Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Waveform mismatch: matching lensed events to existent templates

 If the source has $\rho\approx 10$, a mismatch higher than 20\% can bring it just under the detectability threshold $\rho=8$, rendering it undetectable.
 As we will see in the next section, sources with lower 'actual' $\rho$ are more likely to be lensed because they are expected to be further away.
 As per the figure, a distant source of $\rho_{UL}=1$ could increase its SNR by a factor of $10$ and appear detectable at $\rho=8$ with a match of 84\%.

 Fig.~\ref{fig:snr-match}(b) compares the optimal match computed for the same $M_{det} = 60 M_\odot$ binary for O3 and predicted O4 noise curves.
-As shown mathematically, in the geometrical optics region both the match and SNR increase are insensitive to the noise curve used.
-They only depend on the distance from the line of sight $y$.
+As shown mathematically, both the match and SNR increase are largely insensitive to the noise curve used.
+In the GO region, they only depend on $y$.
 In the silent amplification region, where the match is generally over 90\%, some difference is observed due to variations in the first SNR moment $K_1$ (see Fig.~\ref{fig:momRel}(a) and (b) for $K1/\rho_{UL}$ and $\rho_{rel}$).
 Minor variations in the match are also observed in the region where the full transmission factor is required for the calculation.
-The vertical blue line shows the analytic formula given by Eq.~(\ref{eq:MatchGO}) from the GO estimate.
-The oblique line corresponds to points in $y-M_L$ phase space where the amplification and the GO regions meet.
+As $M_L$ increases, the oblique lines become denser and the binary moves from the amplification into the GO region.
+The horizontal blue lines show when the analytic formula given by Eq.~(\ref{eq:MatchGO}) from the GO estimate matches the full expression.
+Since we are plotting a ratio, there is no need to choose $\rho_{UL}$ for this figure.